AnaisDenis/moustic/doc/usage.md

 | 1 	 	| 3.171		| 0.201		| -0153		| -0.103	| 0.470		|-0.044		| 0.396	 	|

+A sample file is available in the data folder at the root of the moustic folder.

 ## select a csv data file

 <img src="/moustic/img/mosquitrack/charger_fichier.png" />